 Andrew Bonar (1966-2017)

-Andrew Bonar is likely one of the most recognizable bagpipers in the Pacific Northwest.
+Andrew Bonar, who died on October 13, 2017 after a long struggle with cancer, was one of the most recognizable bagpipers in the Pacific Northwest.
 He started piping with the Abbotsford Legion Pipe band and quickly became a top amateur competitor.
 In 1981 he joined the Simon Fraser University Pipe Band, winning the North American Championships in 1982.
 That was just the beginning.
 With SFU, he won five world pipe band championships at the highest level and helped to establish SFU as a dominant global pipe band.
-He has won every top solo BC Pipers’ Assn. professional award multiple times, including the MacCrimmon Cup.
+He won every top solo BC Pipers’ Assn. professional award multiple times, including the MacCrimmon Cup.
 In Scotland, he won the Silver Medal for Pìobaireachd at the Northern Meeting in Inverness in 2010.
-Locally, he has served as a BCPA board member and is a long time member of the BCPA Grading & Adjudication Committees.
+Locally, he served as a BC Pipers' Assn. board member and was a long time member of the BCPA Grading & Adjudication Committees.
 He was made a life member of the board in 2015.
-He is also a piping instructor, a highland dancing piper and served on the board and as president of the BC Highland Dancing Assn.
-Hs is a prolific composer of music and sponsors the Boney Music Invitational Piping Competition that raises funds for brain cancer research.
-He lives in Surrey with his wife Jeanette, a top highland dancer who is also a teacher and judge.
+He was also a piping instructor, a highland dancing piper and served on the board and as president of the BC Highland Dancing Assn.
+Andrew was a prolific composer of music and sponsored the Boney Music Invitational Piping Competition that raises funds for brain cancer research.
+He is survived by his wife Jeanette, a top highland dancer who is also a teacher and judge.
 Their daughter Kate is a highland dancer and their son Cameron a budding piper.

 History of "Chieftain of the Day"

 Historically, a "games day" was held within each Scottish highland clan to establish the strongest and ablest men in strength, music and dance.
 The Chieftain, as head of the clan, held a position of honour at the gathering.